2021 Intentional By Grace Reading Challenge

 Psssst!
 If you’re one of those that say, “But I don’t have any TIME to read,” we’ve got 15 ways to make more time for reading here just for you.
 Go ahead and read it then come back.
 I’ll wait.

 Connect with other readers in our Facebook Group

-Once you sign up you can join our private Facebook group.
-Joining the discussion with other like-minded women who love reading and want to encourage one another will definitely help you be more successful in completing the 2020 Reading Challenge
+Once you sign up, you can join our private Facebook group.
+Joining the discussion with other like-minded women who love reading and want to encourage one another will definitely help you be more successful in completing the 2021 Reading Challenge

 This is a great place to get book recommendations, as well as share what you are reading to inspire others.

 Need some help getting started?
-We’ve got a ton of book collection posts to help you with ideas on what books you should read.
-These are books Leigh Ann, our team, or our readers have recommended.
+I’ve got a ton of book collection posts to help you with ideas on what books you should read.
+These are books I have read along with books recommended by friends of the challenge.

 - A Collection of Books to Help You Grow in Gratitude

 - A Collection of Books on Getting Started in the Christian Faith

 - 10 Christian Books to Help You Fight Anxiety and Depression